lpapailiou/pentis/README.md

     git clone https://github.com/lpapailiou/pentis your-target-path

-Originally, the project was developed with IDE.
+Originally, the project was developed with the Intellij IDE.
 It also runs with Eclipse.

 ### How to import it to Intellij IDE
 1. Go to ``File > New``